Samurai Pizza Cats: Toys

 Toys and model kits were released in Japan and Europe by Bandai, the latter usually being reboxed versions of the prior.
 Action figures were made for the Nyanki and the Otasuke (the Japanese originals came as model kits while the European figures came pre-assembled).
 There were large and small (Gachapon-sized), rubber-like figures, as well as playsets for the smaller figures, including the Nyago King and the pizza parlor.

 Manga

-A tie-in manga by Yoshimi Hamada was serialized in Comic Bom Bom in 1990.
+A tie-in manga by Yoshimi Hamada was serialized in Comic BomBom in 1990.
 A sequel manga that took place after the end of the television series was released in 1994.
 The manga was made by Tatsuya Souma.

 Comic books

 Samurai Pizza Cats comics were released as back-up stories in Saban Powerhouse (published by Valiant/Acclaim) which ran for two issues in 1997.
 In August 2025, it was announced a graphic novel series is currently in the works from Nakama Press and Mad Cave Studios.
-The first volume will be published on April 7, 2026.
+The first volume was set to be published on April 7, 2026 but was delayed to August 25, 2026 and then delayed to October 13, 2026 and was further delayed to December 8, 2026.